vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Mouse Input And DeltaTime.md

 ### Comparing approaches
 :::note
-#### Scenario 1: You move your mouse 100px over a 20ms frame and 200px over a 40ms frame
+#### Scenario 1: You move your mouse 100px over a 20ms frame, and then 200px over a 40ms frame
 ##### 🟢 Not scaling by deltaTime

 | Frame | Frame time | Movement | Added | Total   |